-The intent of these funds is to provide direct support to Harper students impacted by coronavirus through emergency financial aid grants.
-The HEERF funding also supports Harper’s institutional expenses related to the prevention, preparation, and response to coronavirus and the rapid transition to distance education.
-Harper understands the importance of extra financial assistance made available for qualified students during this difficult time.
-Harper is responsible for managing the approval of disbursements and the disbursement process for this funding.
+The intent of these funds was to provide direct support to Harper students impacted by coronavirus through emergency financial aid grants.
+The HEERF funding also supported Harper’s institutional expenses related to the prevention, preparation, and response to coronavirus and the rapid transition to distance education.
+Harper understands the importance of this extra financial assistance available for students during the pandemic and the responsibility to ensure the campus is a safe and healthful environment.

 In April 2020, Harper received $5,526,516 from the Coronavirus Aid, Relief, and Economic Security (CARES) Act — Higher Education Emergency Relief Fund (HEERF I).
 This included a minimum of $2,763,258 for student financial aid grants; however, Harper distributed $3.4 million to eligible students.
 All HEERF I funding has been expended.

 In March 2021, Harper received $12,582,067 from the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), also called HEERF II.
-A minimum of $2,763,258 is required to be provided directly to eligible students as financial aid grants.
-However, Harper has allocated $7.5 million dollars for student emergency financial aid grants.
+A minimum of $2,763,258 was required to be provided directly to eligible students as financial aid grants.
+However, Harper allocated $6.3 million dollars for student emergency financial aid grants.

-To learn more about the federal funding that Harper College has received, including citizenship requirements, distribution processes, reporting, and more, select a program below.
-For further assistance, please contact the One Stop at firstname.lastname@example.org or call the HEERF hotline at 847-925-6484.
+To learn more about the federal HEERF funding that Harper College received, including uses, distribution processes, past reporting, and more, select a program below.